 3. How to Dine in Iran

 Iran has a large selection of restaurants of endless variety.
-From fast foods to Iranian foods, from Italian restaurants to local restaurants.
+From fast foods to best Iranian food, from Italian restaurants to local restaurants.
 Whether it’s a luxury international restaurant or a local restaurant, table manners in Iran are the same.
 The following points will make dining out in Iran an enjoyable memory.

 Dining Out